allthingstalk/AllThingsTalk-sound-caster/README.md

 Device is preseted with audio stream but you can change the stream url.

-	- currently supported streams: OGG streams
+	- Currently supported streams: OGG streams

 You can change the volume of the stream.